HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-19-Python-Function.md

 ## Positional arguments

 When we call a function, Python must match each argument in the function call with a parameter in the function definition.
 The simplest way to do this is based on the order of the arguments provided.
-Values matched up in this way are called *positional arguments*.
+Values matched up in this way are called <i class="term">positional arguments</i>.
 Definitely, arguments order matters in this case.

 ```python